grnet/archipelago/docs/admin-guide.rst

     Currently only blockers support threads with the following caveats:

       a) Threads in ``filed`` are I/O threads that perform blocking I/O.
       b) Threads in ``radosd`` are processing threads.
 For lock congestion reasons, avoid setting them to a value larger than 4.

 .. * ``logfile``:
 .. * ``pidfile``:

 ``filed``-specific options:
   ``nr_threads``
-    **Description**: Number of I/O threads to server requests.
+    **Description**: Number of I/O threads to serve requests.

   ``archip_dir``
     **Description**: Directory where the files will reside.
 This must be one